vdurante/asp.net_n-layered_web_applications/part1/software_architecture/n-layered_architecture.md

 The simple graph presented above is enough to represent the basic idea of the system's architecture, facilitating communication and understanding.

 Applying the design principle of replaceability, if a company decides to switch database engine, it is just a matter of switching the Model layer, instead of rewriting the whole system.
-Besides, if the implementation follows the architectural guideliness, other 3 principles come into play: Principle of Least Knowledge, abstraction and
+Besides, if the implementation follows the architectural guidelines, other 2 important principles come into play: principle of least knowledge and abstraction, so that the controller and view should not be highly affected by a change in the Model layer.

+## Where MVC Falls Short

+In Web development, MVC is the most famous and widely used architecture in the present days.
+It is adopted due to its simplicity and suitability, not only on the Web scenario.

+However, the MVC architecture falls short in some aspects:

+* **Multipurpose controllers.** Controllers become the core of the application,